ProgMEM-CC/miniblox.impact.client.updatedv2/docs/Contributions.md

-## Contribution Guidelines!
+## Contribution Guidelines

 Keep the code modular and lightweight.

-Use clear naming conventions. (refer to the agreed-upon rules or patterns that developers follow to keep the codebase clean, consistent, and easy to understand.)
+Use clear naming conventions. (this refers to the agreed-upon rules or patterns that developers follow to keep the codebase clean, consistent, and easy to understand.)

 Test **thoroughly** before submitting or ask me to test it for you!